litstack/docs/crud/models.md

 If a Model already exists, it wont be changed.
 Only the configuration file and the controller will be created.
-This allows **existing** models to be made editable using `fjord:crud` as well.
+This allows **existing** models to be made editable using `lit:crud` as well.

 :::